 Some days are a struggle just to get through.
 Your mood swings become noticeable even to those around you – it goes from feeling “down in the dumps” to feelings of sadness, and finally, depression.
 The more you ignore it, the worse it gets.
 It becomes a self-perpetuating, vicious cycle.
 So what can you do about it?
 The most obvious approach would be to try to find out what’s getting you down.
 This might not be as easy as it sounds if you are the type of person who is a firm believer in the “this too shall pass” maxim, and while the maxim does make good on its promise, it can be exhausting to have the negative mood drag on.
-There are easy and quick ways to boost your mood when you’re feeling down!
-And they work!
-All you need to do is try them!
+There are easy and quick ways to effectively boost your mood when you’re feeling down.

 1. Force yourself to smile

-This might seem impossible or simply dumb, but it does work.
+This might seem impossible or silly, but research shows that it actually does work!
 You just have to try.
+It’s hard to feel sad or down when you’re smiling.
 Try smiling when you talk to people – it will make you feel better and seem more approachable.
 Look for funny videos online or watch a funny movie.
 If you’re more approachable, there is a higher chance of people talking to you, and that might help forget the bad mood or the thing that you may or may not realize caused it.

 2. Don’t feel bad about feeling bad

 This might seem like the opposite of the first tip, and it is to some extent.
 The first tip would be more appropriate for extroverts, and this one – for introverts.
 What is the difference?
 Introverts feel like they have to explain why they are quiet or want to be alone.
-This can be annoying because people think you are upset or sick if you say you want to be alone.
-If you are reading this, you’re probably an introvert.
-An introvert like you needs time on their own to recharge their batteries.
+This can be a hassle because people think you are upset or sick if you say you want to be alone.
+An introvert needs time on their own to recharge their batteries.
 Introverts derive energy from relaxing and being alone, while extroverts get theirs from the outside world, hence the tip to smile, communicate and socialize.
 Whoever you are, that’s who you have to be.
 You don’t need to pretend to be an ambivert, introvert or extrovert.
-This is not just a tip; it’s an order.
 Did you know that forcing yourself to be amicable can cause stress and burnout?
 Don’t feel guilty about saying something inappropriate because you are in a bad mood, leaving a party early or anything else.
 If you are tired, you need to rest.
 Social people are much more prone to saying something inappropriate or awkward, because they are always talking without thinking.
 Don’t beat yourself up over blurting something stupid or insensitive out.
 The people you said it to have long forgotten about it.

 3. Go out for lunch or dinner